ART – SAN CULTURE

-!Khwa ttu (KT) is a San Culture and Education Centre situated on the West Coast which is dedicated to celebrating San culture – past, present, future.
+!Khwa ttu (KT) is a San Culture and Education Center on the West Coast, dedicated to celebrating San culture – past, present and future.
 Its key goals include restoring and sharing San heritage.
 The opening this week of an exhibition of contemporary art produced in Botswana by the Kuru Art Project will highlight the efforts of !Khwa ttu to empower the San to reclaim and share their heritage in their own way.

 The Colours of Change Art Exhibition, as it is called, is supported by the National Arts Council, National Heritage Council, National Lottery Distribution Trust Fund and Ubuntu Foundation.
 It will run for three months, offering a unique opportunity to experience San commentary on their present circumstances.

 Originating in 1990 in D’Kar, Western Botswana, the Kuru Art Project has produced contemporary art that is original and remarkable in character.
 Dating back to the era of rock paintings, art has always played an essential role in San society.
 The Kuru artists, in developing their own artistic voice, are creating awareness about the loss of their hunter-gatherer existence and the impact it has had on their lives.

 In a society in which the hunter-gatherer, healer, shaman, dancer and artist are often united in one person, visual art becomes an expressive outlet for the traditions and life experiences of the San communities.
 As one of the artists, Coex’ae Dad, states, “I do not see myself as just another artist.
 Being an artist is part of my existence as much as being Ncoa Khoe (San) is part of my existence.” !Khwa ttu strives to share the spirit of the San people by enabling these artists to transcend cultural limitations and reach an international audience through the centre.